It has come to my attention that, perhaps, I have lost perspective on Mayor John Tory.

 So, there’s plenty of time still for the mayor to ignore expert advice and stubbornly insist on doing SmartTrack his way.
 It was unfair of me to respond in a way that suggested he’d accepted the findings in this new report yet.
 If he does, it will be a better SmartTrack project, probably, at least the “new” western spur which would become, essentially, a Transit City proposal from way back when.
 At least, it can’t be worse than the SmartTrack he used to get elected.

 Maybe they have a point.
 (Except for the ‘love nonetheless’ business.
 It’s an established fact that Tim Falconer detests me for my youth and rugged good looks.)
 Maybe I can no longer see the forest for the trees.
 Better, if not good, policy should always be preferred to bad policy.
-It’s amazing to me that I actually find myself writing such a sentence.
-And the politics of budgeting has always been about trade-offs and prioritizing.
-None of this is anything John Tory has ushered onto the scene.

 I guess the source of my frustration and resentment is that while it’s a political landscape John Tory inherited, he’s chosen instead to navigate it rather than challenge it.
 In the post-Ford scorched earth environment of low-taxes-at-any-cost and non-reality based transit plans, Mayor Tory has played along.
 Prioritizing that unfunded $67 million in the budget is a whole lot harder because he’s refused to entertain reasonable discussions about property tax rates and other revenue tools.
 We’re piecemealing together a more acceptable transit approach not because of Mayor Tory’s reasonableness but because, for nearly two years now, he’s also been playing along with his predecessor’s unrealistic belief that transit comes for free and shouldn’t interfere with our ability to drive around the city.